The Ultimate Guide to Studio Headphones

 Conclusion

-Investing in a pair of quality open back studio headphones is a wise choice.
-It will give you the clarity needed for checking tiny details in the mix.
+Investing in a pair of quality open back studio headphones for your studio is a wise choice.
+A pair of reference headphones will give you the clarity needed for checking those tiny details in the mix that you might not have even been aware of.
+That’s until you hear your mix on somebody else’s speakers, when it may be too late!

 You can even do the majority of your mixing on studio headphones.
-Just make sure to check regularly on your studio monitors or another sound system.
+Just make sure to check regularly on your studio monitors or another sound system, to make sure you’re happy with the overall sound balance.